jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 The Twitter container itself will have just two custom events:

-- `getResults` - Receives a search term and checks to determine whether there’s already a results container for the term; if not, adds a results container using the results template, set up the results container using the `$.fn.twitterResult` plugin discussed above, and then triggers the `refresh`
+- `getResults` - Receives a search term and checks to determine whether there&apos;s already a results container for the term; if not, adds a results container using the results template, set up the results container using the `$.fn.twitterResult` plugin discussed above, and then triggers the `refresh`